mastodon/documentation/content/en/methods/timelines.md

 : String.
 Return results immediately newer than ID.

 limit
 : Integer.
 Maximum number of results to return.
-Defaults to 20.
-Max 40.
+Defaults to 20 statuses.
+Max 40 statuses.

 #### Response
 ##### 200: OK

-Sample timeline for the hashtag \#cats and limit=2
+Sample timeline for the hashtag #cats and limit=2

 ```json
 [